Advertisement

 ‘No one is safe’: China purges record number of ‘tiger’ officials in 2023

-Li’s death sentence is awaiting final approval by the Supreme People’s Court in keeping with a practice observed since 2006.
+He was executed Tuesday, after his death sentence was approved by the Supreme People’s Court, in line with a practice observed since 2006.

 Li was also found guilty of condoning a local mafia organisation that carried out numerous illegal and criminal activities.